Mikestriken/GitCAD/README.md

 Provides a list of who has locks on files and which file they have a lock for.

 Usage: `git locks`

+### `git stat`
+SOMETIMES*** Running `git status` causes git to execute clean filters on any modified files (even if the file isn't `git add`(ed)).
+Using `git stat` adds an environment variable prior to running `git status`, this lets the filter scripts (namely clean) know that a `git status` command called the filter.
+This tells the clean filter to not extract any `.FCStd` files passed to the filter (only show git that the `.FCStd` file is empty).

+Post v1.0 I think this scenario will be very rare and can be ignored.

+The only scenario where I have this issue is when I'm using `git checkout` to checkout specific `.FCStd` files that are not empty for debugging/testing purposes.

+Post v1.0 ALL `.FCStd` files should be committed as empty files.

+Read more on `git status` running filters [here](https://stackoverflow.com/questions/41934945/why-does-git-status-run-filters).

+Usage: `git stat`

+### `git fcmod`
+Manually tells git to observe a `.FCStd` file as empty (unmodified).

+*Behind the scenes all this does is call `RESET_MOD=1 git add`*

+Usage: `git fcmod path/to/file.FCStd`

 ### `git fco`
 Checks out specific `.FCStd` files from a given commit by retrieving their uncompressed directories and importing the data back into the `.FCStd` files.
 This allows reverting individual `.FCStd` files to a previous version without affecting other files.